jorobledo/RMCtools/README.md

 # RMCtools

-Assisting Reverse Montecarlo and Molecular Dynamics simulations with Python code.
+Assisting Reverse Montecarlo and Molecular Dynamics simulations on borate glasses with Python code.